Chooloo/koler/README.md

 # Koler
+&nbsp;

-**An update, I'm currently working on a massive code redesign from scratch, will probably take some time, but will be better**<br>
+**An update, I'm currently working on a massive code redesign from scratch, will probably take some time, but will be better**

-A uniquely stylized phone app for Android, designed with the user in mind.
+Koler is a uniquely stylized phone app for Android, designed with the user in mind.
 Believe us we want to make it good, as we use it ourselves.
 </br>